arinaazmi/MiniFreeform/README.md

 # MiniFreeform

-A lightweight SwiftUI canvas app inspired by Apple-style productivity experiences.
+A lightweight SwiftUI canvas app for placing notes, shapes, and freehand sketches, inspired by Apple's Productivity apps.

 MiniFreeform lets users place simple shapes, draw freehand strokes, and add text notes on a clean canvas.
 It was built to showcase native Swift development, UI architecture, 2D drawing, and concurrency in a small but polished project.